FranciscoAverruz/portfolio/README.md

          ```bash
          npm run dev
          ```
-         This will start the development server at http://localhost:5173 (or on the port configured in your .env file).
+         This will start the development server at [http://localhost:5173](http://localhost:5173) or on the port configured in your `.env` file.

 ## Technologies Used
 ___